 Online Astronomy eText: The Planets

-On the Surface of Mars: The Pathfinder Landing Site
+On the Surface of Mars: The Pathfinder Landing Site Link for sharing this page on Facebook

 Close-up view of the Sojourner rover next to "Yogi", a two-toned rock.
-The rock's coloration is possibly due to wind-blown dust coating the left side.
+The rock's coloration is probably due to wind-blown dust coating the left side.
 This image uses enhanced brightness and contrast to emphasize the difference in coloration, and shows a view more like that which would be seen in the bluer skies of Earth.
 (IMP Team, JPL, NASA, apod991030)